AI trainer/educator: the complete hiring guide

 Adult learners need context before content.
 They need to understand why before how.
 They need immediate application, not theoretical frameworks.

 A good ai trainer job description prioritizes these teaching skills over technical depth.
 You can teach someone enough about AI to train others.
-You can’t easily teach someone who’s never taught adults how to actually change behavior.
+You cannot easily teach someone who has never taught adults how to actually change behavior.
+Only 5-6% of companies are capturing meaningful value from AI - the bottleneck is not technology, it is people and processes.

 Adult learning principles trump product knowledge